Dynamic beats fixed: On phase-based algorithms for file migration: Lower Bound for Phase-Based Algorithms

-\emph{Phase construction.} The construction of this play will be parameterized by an integer $k \geq 3$.
-The graph created by the adversary will be bipartite and consists of the following three parts: $\{a\}$, set $Q$, and set~$S$, where $|Q| = |S| = k$, see~\lref[Figure]{fig:bipartite_play}.
-As allowed in the dynamic graph model, the exact initial position of $\vOPT$ will be determined later based on the behavior of $\ALG$; in any case it will be initially in set~$Q$.
-Node~$a$ is connected with all nodes from $Q$ with an edge of length $f$.
+The construction is parameterized by an integer $k \geq 3$.
+The graph created by the adversary is bipartite and consists of the following three parts: singleton set $\{a\}$, set $Q$, and set~$S$, where $|Q| = |S| = k$, see~\lref[Figure]{fig:plays}.
+Node~$a$ is connected with all nodes from $Q$ by edges of length~$f = (2\alpha)^\ell$.
 The connections between $Q$ and $S$ constitute an almost complete bipartite graph, whose edges are of length $\alpha \cdot f$.
 Namely, we number all nodes from $Q$ and $S$ as $q_1,q_2,\ldots,q_k$ and $s_1,s_2,\ldots,s_k$, respectively, and we connect $q_i$ with $s_j$ if and only if $i \neq j$.
-An example for $k = 3$ is given in \lref[Figure]{fig:bipartite_play}.
-As $k \geq 3$, any pair of nodes from~$S$ share a common neighbor from $Q$ and hence the distance between them is exactly $2 \alpha \cdot f$.
+An example for $k = 3$ is given in \lref[Figure]{fig:plays}.
+As $k \geq 3$, any pair of nodes from~$S$ shares a common neighbor from $Q$ and hence the distance between them is exactly $2 \alpha \cdot f$.

-All the requests are given at nodes from $S$ in a round-robin fashion (the adversary fixes an~arbitrary ordering of nodes from $S$ first).
-As $D$ is sufficiently large, each node of $S$ issues at least one request.
+Initially, $\vALG = a$.
+As allowed in the dynamic graph model, the exact initial position of $\vOPT$ will be determined later based on the behavior of $\ALG$; in any case it will be initially in set~$Q$, so that $d(\vALG,\vOPT) = f$ at the beginning of the phase.
+All the requests are given at nodes from $S$ in a~round-robin fashion (the adversary fixes an~arbitrary ordering of nodes from $S$ first).
+Recall that we assumed $D \geq k / c$, so that each node of $S$ issues at least one request.